devspace-sh/devspace/README.md

 <br>

 ### 7. Develop
-After successfully deploying your project one, you can start it in development mode and directly code within your Kubernetes cluster using terminal proxy, port forwarding and real-time code synchronization.
+After successfully deploying your project once, you can start it in development mode and directly code within your Kubernetes cluster using terminal proxy, port forwarding and real-time code synchronization.

 ```bash
 devspace dev